-- The work may involve dealing with conflict and politically sensitive or controversial issues, which can sometimes be stressful.
+- The work may involve dealing with conflict and politically-sensitive or controversial issues, which can sometimes be stressful.

 - It is likely that you will be required to take a Disclosure and Barring Service check due to working with vulnerable groups and/or under-18s.

-Many employers will request a degree and although any subject may be accepted, the following may increase your chances:
+Employers often seek candidates with a degree and although any subject may be accepted, the following may increase your chances:

-- business or management;
+- business or management

-- community studies or youth studies;
+- community studies or youth studies

-- human resources;
+- human resources

-- law and legal studies;
+- law and legal studies

-- public administration;
+- public administration

-- social work;
+- social work